A Practical Validation of RIS Detection and Identification: Experimental Setup and Implementation

 \section{Experimental Setup and Implementation}

 The measurement setup used in the experiment is shown in Fig. \ref{fig:RIS ID PracticalSetup}.
-The setup consists of an RIS hardware designed by Greenerwave and composed of 76 reflecting elements as shown in Fig. \ref{fig:RIS Hardware Seperated}.
+The setup consists of an RIS hardware designed by Greenerwave and composed of 76 reflecting elements.
 Each element is equipped with two PIN diodes to control the phase shift applied to the incident signal in both vertical and horizontal polarization\cite{RISE6G2022}.
 For the transmission and reception, ADALM-PLUTO software-defined radio (SDR) modules as well as horn antennas are used.
-An unmodulated signal at a frequency of $5.27$ GHz is transmitted from transmitter (Tx) SDR using a horn antenna directed at the RIS.
+An unmodulated signal at a frequency of $5.27$ GHz is transmitted from transmitter (Tx) SDR using a horn antenna directed at the RIS, which is located in the far field of the antennas.
 The RIS is controlled by a computer to continuously change its phase shift matrix, creating unique ARPs.
 The signal reflected back from the RIS surface is received by the horn antenna of the receiver (Rx) SDR to be used in the detection process described in Algorithm 1.

 In this experiment, we used two possibly reachable RISs ($ L = 2 $) in the environment: RIS 1 and RIS 2.
 Specifically, the experiment is carried out for the following scenarios: 'RIS 1 Reachable' (${\mu}^{(1)}=1$, ${\mu}^{(2)}=0$), 'Both RISs Reachable' (${\mu}^{(1)}=1$, ${\mu}^{(2)}=1$) and 'No RIS Reachable' (${\mu}^{(1)}=0$, ${\mu}^{(2)}=0$).
-Due to the limitation of having only one RIS hardware available in our experimental setup, the 'Both RISs Reachable' scenario was realized by virtually partitioning the RIS into two separate segments, representing RIS 1 and RIS 2, as illustrated in Fig. \ref{fig:RIS Hardware Seperated}.
+Due to the limitation of having only one RIS hardware available in our experimental setup, the 'Both RISs Reachable' scenario was realized by virtually partitioning the RIS into two separate segments, representing RIS 1 and RIS 2.
 For each scenario, the experiment was performed under various settings of \( M \) and the Tx gain,\footnote{Note that the ADALM-Pluto SDR does not provide a direct parameter for setting the Tx power.
 Instead, it offers control over the Tx gain, which serves as an indirect way for adjusting the output power.} where 300 measurements are taken for each setting.
 The performance of the proposed method was then evaluated based on $ P_{\text{miss}} $, $ P_F $, and the average maximum detection value, $ \overline{D^{(l)}_{\text{max}}} = \frac{1}{300} \sum_{k=1}^{300} D^{(l)}_{\text{max},k} $, where $ k $ denotes the measurement index.